cemvarol/AZ-303-Labs/Lab-09/Lab-09.md

 Invoke-WebRequest -Uri $url -OutFile $output Start-Process Powershell.exe -Argumentlist "-file C:\Lab09\Lab09.ps1"
   ```
+> **IMPORTANT NOTE:** This step will take about 8-10 minutes.
+Please wait until you see Hyper-V Console

 6. Open the Virtual Machine Connection window to **2012-R2** on **Hyper-V** Console